-The Independent Review of Adult Social Care highlights the need to embed digital technology and process improvements in adult social care but reiterates that the services provided need to remain person-centred.
+We developed our digital strategy at a time of considerable change within the policy landscape of the social service sector.
 We will support the social care workforce to increase their digital capacity and capability to allow them to deliver technology enabled care as set out in Scotland's Digital Health and Care Strategy: enabling, connecting and empowering.